google/copybara/docs/reference.md

 --iterative-limit-changes | *int* | Import just a number of changes instead of all the pending ones --ignore-noop | *boolean* | Only warn about operations/transforms that didn't have any effect.
 For example: A transform that didn't modify any file, non-existent origin directories, etc.
 --squash-skip-history | *boolean* | Avoid exposing the history of changes that are being migrated.
 This is useful when we want to migrate a new repository but we don't want to expose all the change history to metadata.squash_notes.
---iterative-all-changes | *boolean* | By default Copybara will only try to migrate changes that could affect the destination.
+--iterative-all-changes, --import-noop-changes | *boolean* | By default Copybara will only try to migrate changes that could affect the destination.
 Ignoring changes that only affect excluded files in origin_files.
 This flag disables that behavior and runs for all the changes.
 --check-last-rev-state | *boolean* | If enabled, Copybara will validate that the destination didn't change since last-rev import for destination_files.
 Note that this flag doesn't work for CHANGE_REQUEST mode.
 --dry-run | *boolean* | Run the migration in dry-run mode.
 Some destination implementations might have some side effects (like creating a code review), but never submit to a main branch.